British Universities North America Club: History

 In 1969 Lord Harlech became Honorary President with The Rt.
 Hon John Freeman and Senator James William Fulbright as Honorary Vice Presidents.
 The BUNACAMP programme was established by John Ball and Howard Crew in 1970.
 BUNACAMP (later BUNACAMP Counsellors and now Summer Camp USA) enables young people to spend a summer working as camp counsellors for American children on a wide range of summer camps.

-BUNAC’s early involvement with Canada was through a relatively restrictive tobacco picking programme.
+BUNAC's early involvement with Canada was through a relatively restrictive tobacco picking programme.
 In 1986, in co-operation with the Canadian High Commission and the Canadian Department of Foreign Affairs, BUNAC was authorised to offer a small but much more open Work Canada programme for students only.
 This developed into a much larger programme allowing 18- to 30-year-olds to work in Canada for up to a year, which is still offered today as BUNAC's Work Canada programme.

 Throughout the 1990s BUNAC expanded the range of work abroad destinations from the UK to include Australia, New Zealand, a Teach & Travel China Programme, volunteer programmes to South Africa, Ghana, Costa Rica, Peru, Cambodia and, most recently, India.

 BUNAC did not run their Summer Camp USA programme for the 2013 camp season, however in September 2013 they announced that it will again be running a summer camp program for 2014, this time called Summer Camp Exchange USA.
 The difference in this new summer camp program is that an applicant needs to have experience in coaching specific skills, so it seems that people can no longer apply to be a general cabin counselor.

-As of July 2013, BUNAC in the UK currently operate work abroad, summer camp, volunteer and internship programmes to the USA, Canada, Australia, New Zealand, China, Thailand, Nepal and South Africa.
-From the USA, BUNAC operates programs to Great Britain, Australia, Ireland, and New Zealand.
+As of July 2013, BUNAC in the UK currently operate work abroad, summer camp, volunteer and internship programmes to the US, Canada, Australia, New Zealand, China, Thailand, Nepal and South Africa.
+From the US, BUNAC operates programs to Great Britain, Australia, Ireland, and New Zealand.